Starter

 I’ve done the digging, pulled in all the figures, and distilled it down into 10 major categories.
 Whether you’re into tech, marketing, or just curious, this deep dive into Motorola statistics will tell you how the company remained relevant even in a hyper-competitive space.
 Let’s break it down.

-• Mobility growth accelerated 24 % in 2024 with 36.6 million units shipped, leading with strong global momentum in LATAM, India & U.S.
+1. Mobility growth moderated to 7% in 2025, with 39.1 million units shipped, still showing solid global momentum in LATAM, India & U.S.

-• ASP (average selling price) increased 17% YoY in 2024, propelled by Moto Edge and Razr foldables transitioning to the mid‑premium segment.
+2. ASP (average selling price) increased about 10–12% YoY in 2025, driven again by Moto Edge and Razr foldables as they pushed further into the mid‑premium segment.

-• Acq play: RapidDeploy (NG911), Theatro (AI flow), InVisit (visitor mgmt), Silvus (defense/public safety mesh, $4.4 bn).
+8. Acq play: RapidDeploy (NG911), Theatro (AI flow), InVisit (visitor mgmt), Silvus (defense/public safety mesh, USD 4.4 bn).
 These transform Moto into AI-powered experiences.

 TopicKey TakeawayRelevant Stats / Data